course-details-portlet

 Descriptive sensory methods: To be able to submit the home exam, the two work requirements (participation as an assessor in the three sensory tests and the group presentation) must be approved.

-Each grade (written exam in Statistics and research planning, assignment/work in Descriptive sensory methods) counts 50% of the total grade in the course.
+Each grade (written exam in Experimental design and data analysis, assignment/work in Descriptive sensory methods) counts 50% of the total grade in the course.
 Both the written exam and the home exam must be passed in order to pass the course.

 New/postponed written exam: In august